maggie202506/cudydocs-trial/docs/user_guide/switch/installation.md

 # Install

 !!!
 Note
-    GS1018PS2 is for illustration below.
-Your actual product may differ.
+    Images of GS1024E are for reference only; details may vary by model.

 ## Rack Installation